 In 1880, he moved to Budapest where he worked for a telegraph company.
 During this time, he became acquainted with twin turbines and helped develop a device that provided amplification for when using the telephone.

 With a strong letter of recommendation, Tesla went to the United States in 1884 to work for the Edison Machine Works company.
 Here he became one of the chief engineers and designers.
 Tesla was given a task to improve the electrical system of direct current generators.
-Tesla claimed he was offered $50,000 if he could significantly improve the motor generators. however, after completing his task, Tesla received no reward.
+Tesla claimed he was offered $50,000 if he could significantly improve the motor generators.
+However, after completing his task, Tesla received no reward.
 This was one of several factors that led to a deep rivalry and bitterness between Tesla and Thomas Edison.
-It was to become a defining feature of Tesla’s life and impacted on his financial reward and prestige.
+It was to become a defining feature of Tesla’s life and impacted his financial situation and prestige.
 This deep rivalry was also seen as a reason why neither Tesla or Edison were awarded a Nobel prize for their electrical discoveries.

 Disgusted that he did not ever receive a pay rise, Tesla resigned, and for a short while, found himself having to gain employment digging ditches for the Edison telephone company.

 In 1886, Tesla formed his own company, but it wasn’t a success as his backers didn’t support his faith in AC current.

 In 1887, Tesla worked on a form of X-Rays.
 He was able to photograph the bones in his hand; he also became aware of the side-effects of using radiation.
 However, his work in this area gained little coverage, and much of his research was later lost in a firm at a New York warehouse.

 In 1891, Tesla became an American citizen.
 This was also a period of great advances in electrical knowledge.
 Tesla demonstrated the potential for wireless energy transfer and the capacity for AC power generation.
 Tesla’s promotion of AC current placed him in opposition to Edison who sought to promote his Direct Current DC for electric power.
 Shortly before his death, Edison said his biggest mistake was spending so much time on DC current rather than the AC current Tesla had promoted.